 Determine the services that you are interested in; see our services page and follow the embedded links.

 Prepare to discuss scheduling.
 We target 8:30am and 1pm start times for home inspections.

 Contact IQA Home Inspections to discuss the particulars.
 Questions about services, pricing confirmation, and scheduling.
 Contact information can be found on our contact page.

 Once scheduled you will receive an email confirming the scheduled date and time and also containing documents pertinent to the inspection.
-Please note that as General Contractors the State of Oregon requires Home Inspectors to have a signed inspection agreement prior to completing a home inspection.
+Please note that as a Home Inspector Contractor the State of Oregon requires that we have a signed inspection agreement prior to completing a home inspection.

 The inspection is executed and an electronic report including photos will be completed and delivered via email.
 This delivery usually happens within 24 to 48 hours of the inspection, but in extreme situations or if we are experiencing a high volume of inspections it can take up to 72 hours to complete the report.

 Review the report and discuss your concerns and needs with your Real Estate Agent and prepare a repair addendum if needed.

-Please note that home inspections are somewhat subjective, your inspector may not have identified an observation as "major" where you may.
+Please note that home inspections are somewhat subjective, your inspector may not have identified an observation as “major” where you may consider it such.
 For this reason it is imperative that you read the entire report and include any item(s) of concern in the repair addendum.

 Forms and Information